Frequently asked questions

 Our goal is a resolution, and we will keep you updated on the progress of the negotiations with Broward Health.

-In the meantime, we encourage you to reach out to us if you have any questions or concerns about your coverage or whether a particular provider could be affected.
+We encourage you to reach out to us if you have any questions or concerns about your coverage or whether a particular provider could be affected.
 Just call the number located on the back of your member ID card.

 We're here to support you and want to make sure you have all the information you need.